 Who should be held accountable for global economic disequilibrium?

-United States, the world's first powerful nation, has been shifted from a net exporter of capital into a net importer, by the means of continuously borrowing capital from the developing countries and oil exporting countries to keep up its trade and economic growth.
+The global supply of deposits exceeding demand constitutes a basic phenomenon for the global economic disequilibrium at present.
+The United States, the world's first powerful nation, has been shifted from a net exporter of capital into a net importer, by the means of continuously borrowing capital from the developing countries and oil exporting countries to keep up its trade and economic growth.
 And varied disputes in trade and exchange rate with China and other countries have occurred during this process.

 Analyzing the cause, there are two diametrically opposite explanations in the American academic circle.
 One viewpoint ascribes it to a steady drop of the US interest rate and a deterioration of the constant account, whereas the other viewpoint, mainly held by some US scholars in the administrative field, attributes it to changes in the global flow pattern of international capital and excessive US dollar reserves accumulated by the developing countries from the development of their export-oriented economy in order to respond to any possible global crises, and this facilitate or result in a huge US deficit, and it is owned to a non-American factor.
 The implication is that the global economic disequilibrium is caused by the factor of the developing countries.